Olympians' tattoos are out in full force in Tokyo, where the art form has a complex history

 But since the 1970s, tattoos have seen a rise in popularity in Western societies especially.
 And it's a trend that's reflected in this summer's Olympics in Tokyo.

 From solid Olympic rings to bright blue sharks, many of this year's athletes are sporting a wide range of ink.
-But it's a far cry from what one sees in Japanese society in general, where tattoos are still largely rebuked.
+But it's a far cry from what one sees in Japanese society in general, where tattoos are still considered taboo.

 Tattoos have a long history in Japan, with the first record of decorative tattooing dating all the way back to 247 C.E., according to research out of Banaras Hindu University in India.